the-markup/split-tests/readme.txt

 == Changelog ==

+= 0.0.4 =
+Adds a cron mechanism to combine raw events in the database into daily aggregates

+= 0.0.3 =
+Context for where tests run ('all', 'home', or a 'url' pattern)

+= 0.0.2 =
+Split tests for DOM changes

 = 0.0.1 =
 Split tests for post titles

-= 0.0.2 =
-Split tests for DOM changes

-= 0.0.3 =
-Context for where tests run ('all', 'home', or a 'url' pattern)